-Green and Red equate to Magog, with green specifically Gog.
-Blue to Meshech and yellow with Tubal.
-The four quarters containing extremely similar numbers of population, though greater Magog [Gog and Magog] represents half the Chinese population and the dominant tri-partner… as stated in the book of Revelation, their number is like the the sand of the sea.
-When Gog is addressed separately from Magog, this makes sense whether it is their leader or if Northeast China – the leadership in Beijing, the capital – is being specifically spoken to.
+Green and Red equate to Magog, with green representing Gog.
+Blue for Meshech and yellow for Tubal.
+The four quarters comprising extremely similar numbers of population; though greater Magog – Gog and Magog combined – represents half the Chinese population and therefore, the dominant tri-partner.
+As stated in the book of Revelation, their number is like the the sand of the sea.
+When Gog is spoken to separately from Magog, this would be plausible, whether it is their leader being addressed or if it is in reference to Northeast China and the leadership in Beijing, the capital.

-Ezekiel 38 could read: ‘The Lord’s message came to me: “Son of man, turn toward, Beijing of the land of Manchuria [Northern China]… the leader of Southern China [Meshech-Tubal]…’
+‘The Lord’s message came to me: “Son of man, turn toward, Beijing of the land of Manchuria… the leader of Southern China…’

-Alternatively, ‘… turn toward Gog of Northern China… also, the ruling leader of all the rest of China…’
+Alternatively: ‘… turn toward Gog from Northern China… the leader ruling all the rest of China also…’

 Society for the Dissemination of Historical Fact, The Taiwanese are not Han Chinese, Lin Kenryo: